Field Day Blog Logo

 Three-Step Regulated Charging

 Batteries like to be charged in a certain way, especially if they’ve been deeply discharged.
-HB Series scissor lifts use a type of charging called three-step regulated charging via a Signa charger.
+Hy-Brid Lifts scissor lifts use a type of charging called three-step regulated charging.
 The first step of the three-step regulated charging cycle is bulk charging.
 This is where 80% of the battery’s energy capacity is replaced by the charger at the maximum voltage and current amp rating of the charger.
 When the battery’s voltage reaches 14.4V, the absorption charge begins.
 Absorption charging is where the voltage is held at a constant 14.4V and the current amps decline until the battery is 98% charged.
 Next comes the float step where a regulated voltage of no more than 13.4V and usually less than 1 amp of current is used to bring the battery up to a 100% charge or close to it.
 The float charge will not boil the battery but instead maintains the battery at 100% readiness and prevents cycling during long-term inactivity.

-The Signa charger used with Hy-Brid Lifts HB Series scissor lifts will not charge deeply discharged batteries.
+Battery chargers will not charge deeply discharged batteries.
 For example, two batteries measuring 11.45V on a 24V system are severely discharged.
 Since the batteries are so discharged, there is a chance that the charger will not start.
 Before you condemn the charger, make sure your battery’s voltage is high enough to allow the charger to sense the current.
-If you plug a Signa charger into a lift with a deeply discharged battery bank, you’ll notice that the green lights on the front of the charger will continue to flash.
-This is known as a one-flash code and doesn’t necessarily mean that the charger is bad.
-Often times, this flash code means that the charger is not sensing battery voltage and will not start the charge cycle.
-Consider the following questions before tossing your battery charger:
+If you plug the charger into a lift with a deeply discharged battery bank, the charger will have a flash code that signals the status of the charger.
+Different chargers will have different ways of displaying the status so you should refer to the Operators Manual to determine the flash code meaning.

 • Are the batteries dead or deeply discharged?